-John Robinzine is the newly appointed Assistant Superintendent of Career Development for Thornton Fractional District 215.
-Before being appointed to his new role, he spent three years as T.F.
+John Robinzine is the Interim Superintendent of District 215 as well as the leader of the Career Development Team for Thornton Fractional District 215.
+Before being appointed to this role, he spent three years as T.F.
 Center’s Principal and Director of Career and Technical Education.
 During his tenure in his previous dual role, John was instrumental in growing existing programs and developing new C.T.E. programming for all District 215 students.
 He also currently serves as the Title IX Nondiscrimination Coordinator and as one of the district's complaint managers.
 With over 20 years of experience in education and with District 215, John spent seven years teaching a variety of social studies courses and also dedicated four years as the assistant and head track and field coach before pursuing an educational leadership role.
 John also served as the Assistant Principal for Building Control and Credit Recovery Program Coordinator at T.F.
 South.
 He has held several other leadership roles at T.F.
 South, including co-chairing curriculum committees, the Early Intervention Program (EIP), and T.A.C.T (Tolerance, Acceptance, Community, and Togetherness), a committee of staff and student volunteers that organizes efforts to build and maintain a positive school climate and equity.
 John holds a Bachelor of Science degree in Social Science Education from Illinois State University and earned a Master of Arts degree in Educational Leadership from Governors State University.
 John completed his Superintendent Endorsement program and is currently working to complete his dissertation to earn a Doctor of Education degree in Educational Leadership from Concordia University Chicago.

 Career Development Coordinator and Counselor

-Wendy Bivins is District 215's newly appointed Career Development Coordinator and Counselor.
+Wendy Bivins is District 215's Career Development Coordinator and Counselor.
 Wendy is however no stranger to the District.
-She has been a classroom educator at Thornton Fractional North High School for the past thirteen years.
-Throughout those thirteen years she has worked as an advanced placement teacher for both English and Psychology.
-She is also the current sponsor of the District’s first ever Future Teachers Club.
-Most recently Wendy helped create and facilitate the Future Teacher Summer Academy Program.
-The program allowed students who strive to become educators, gain hands-on experience as student teachers, while also gaining valuable knowledge about the educational field through professional development courses.
+She was a classroom educator at Thornton Fractional North High School for thirteen years before stepping into the role of Career Counselor.
+Throughout those thirteen years, she worked as an advanced placement teacher for both English Language and Psychology.
+She is the current sponsor of the District’s Future Teachers Club and also a co-facilitator of the Future Teacher Summer Academy Program.
+The FTSA program allows students who strive to become educators, to gain hands-on experience as student teachers, while also gaining valuable knowledge about the educational field through professional development courses.
 Wendy is also a recipient of the Golden Apple Scholar Award and has worked with the foundation in various capacities over the years.
 Wendy holds a Bachelor’s degree in English and Education, with a minor in Psychology from the University of Illinois at Urbana Champaign.
-She also holds a Masters Degree in English Literature from DePaul University and a Masters Degree in School Counseling from Concordia University.
+She holds a Masters Degree in English Literature from DePaul University and a Masters Degree in School Counseling from Concordia University.

 Executive Assistant for Career Development